droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 This area, the Morning Gate, is largely as described in <span class="citation">Town Gates (p.
 95)</span>.
 The tents are a camp of Barovian refugees, housing those who survived the trek from the village of Barovia in the wake of Strahd's siege.
 ### The Refugee Camp
 If she is with the party, [[Non-Player Characters#Ireena Kolyana|Ireena]] is heartbroken and enraged at the sight of the refugee camp.
 She suggests that she meet with the refugees while the players find lodging in town, and promises to join the players later.
-The players can dissuade her with a successful DC 10 Charisma (Persuasion) check.
+The players can dissuade her with a successful DC 16 Diplomacy check.
 Otherwise, Ireena approaches one of the cookfires, either alone or—if the players have insisted on joining her—with company.

 The members of the refugee camp, which include Emeric, a melancholy older man, and Magda, a grief-stricken young woman, can share the following information: